dev-diaries41/termux-plugins/README.md

 ## Installing Plugins

+You can install plugins by cloning this repository or using the tplug CLI tool.
+While cloning is an option, using tplug is strongly recommended for easier management and installation of plugins.

 Plugins can be installed using the `tplug` CLI tool.
-The following commands are available for installing plugins:
+The following commands can be used for installing plugins:

 1. **`install [<name> | -a] [-s | -r]`**
    Install plugin-services or plugin-scripts from the repository.